Online Consultation

 Most of the ovarian cysts that are less than 1cm disappear on their own within a few months.
 So watchful waiting is advised in most cases.
 Birth control pills can also be a treatment modality.
 And surgery like oophorectomy or laparoscopy is also a choice of treatment for more giant cysts.
 Some cysts can be removed without removing the ovary (ovarian cystectomy).
 In some cases, your doctor might suggest removing the affected ovary and leaving the other intact (oophorectomy).

 Laparoscopy or robotic myomectomy helps in the removal of ovarian cysts.
 A laparoscope is inserted through a small incision in the abdomen to remove cysts.
 Larger cysts can be removed by breaking them into small pieces; this process is called morcellation.
 Robotic myomectomy gives a magnified, 3D view of your uterus, offering more precision, flexibility, and agility than is possible using some other techniques.
-Laparoscopy is the best and latest technique for removal of ovarian as it has more minor complications than open surgery and has less scarring and blood loss.
+Laparoscopy is the best and latest technique for the removal of ovarian as it has more minor complications than open surgery and has less scarring and blood loss.

 We have the best laparoscopic surgeon for effective and safe laparoscopic surgery with the highest success rate and good prognosis.
 To know more about laparoscopy for ovarian cysts, visit us, or contact us online or call us now.
 We are always there for you.
 Fix your appointment now.